 The National Careers Strategy sets out a long-term plan to build a world class careers system, bridging opportunity gaps and prioritising the people and places who need support most.

-The strategy ensure that every school:
+The strategy ensures that every school:

-The Careers & Enterprise Company has developed a national network which employers and career training providers.
+The CEC has developed a national network with employers and training providers.

 The network is made up of Enterprise Coordinators who work within the Business Board and Combined Authority regions.

 We are supported by 6 local Cornerstone Employers, supporting better careers education in the region.
 They are: